License GuideSOC 31-2021

 Read more

-Practicing as a physical therapist assistant without an active license is illegal across all states.
-Violators face civil fines and must forfeit income earned while unlicensed.
-Repeat offenses can result in criminal charges in some states, though sentences are typically short.
-The consequences apply regardless of whether the person holds credentials from another state or profession.
+Practicing as a physical therapist assistant without an active license violates state law across the country.
+Violators face civil fines and must repay any income earned while unlicensed.
+Some states impose criminal penalties for repeat offenses, though these are typically short sentences.
+The specific penalties vary by state and circumstance.

 Career Outlook